Next edition: Wageningen Soil Conference Aug 28 – Sept 1, 2023.

 |Day 4 – Can we understand synergies and trade-offs between soil functions||Primary productivity; biodiversity; nutrient cycling; water resources; carbon and climate regulation|

-We look forward to welcoming you to Wageningen in August 2019.
+We look forward to welcoming you to the 5th edition of Wageningen Soil Conference in the coming years.